Beyond the Mammogram

 A larger breast imaging network operated multiple imaging centers across a multi-county suburban region.
 All facilities were part of the same healthcare organization.
 All of them ran on the same EMR.
 Staff at any location could pull up a patient record from any other location in the system.

 On paper, this looked like a solved problem.
-In practice, it was not.
+In practice, patients were disappearing — and no one could see it happening.

 Access to a patient's record is not the same as tracking whether the patient completed follow-up.

-The most acute version of this problem involved self-referred screening patients — patients who had scheduled their own screening mammograms without a direct physician referral.
-When a self-referred patient received a recommendation for additional imaging, there was no ordering physician to loop in, no referring practice to notify, and no outside clinical relationship to carry the follow-up obligation.
-The responsibility for maintaining contact sat entirely with the breast imaging program itself.
+The most acute version of this problem involved self-referred patients — 14% of the network's screening population had scheduled their own mammograms without a physician referral.
+When a self-referred patient received a recommendation for additional imaging, there was no ordering physician to loop in, no referring practice to notify, no outside clinical relationship carrying any follow-up obligation.
+If the breast imaging program did not track her, no one did.

 An EMR is a records system.
 Breast imaging follow-up tracking is an operational process.
 The two are not substitutes for each other, and organizations with both still need someone managing the space between them.